satuelisa/NLPF/README.md

-# NLPF
-Natural Language Processing Fundamentals
+# Natural Language Processing Fundamentals

+## Sessions

+1. Fundamental concepts (R & Python)
+2. Topic modelling (R)
+3. RNNs for tagging and classification (Python)
+4. Language models and word networks (R)
+5. Parsing, syntax, and meaning (Python)
+6. Word embeddings and transformers; intrinsic and extrinsic evaluations (Python)
+7. Sentiment analysis (R)
+8. Correction, prediction, and chatbots (Python)
+9. Multilingual NLP and speech-to-text conversion (Python)
+10. Applications of NLP

-# Tools and libraries
+## Tools and libraries

 For each library that requires installation, the parenthesis indicates the sessions that employ the package.